Podocarpus macrophyllus (Buddhist Pine) Indoor Care, Common Problems and Solutions

 Watering

-Decrease watering for the Yew Plum Pine in the cold season as growth at this time is minimal but do not allow the soil to dry out completely.
+Decrease watering for the Yew Plum Pine in the cold season as growth at this time is minimal.
+However, do not allow the soil to dry out completely which can result in brown leaf tips and leaf drop.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in yellowing and root-rot and eventual death of the plant if not corrected.

 Potting Mix